nerves-project/nerves/docs/Updating Projects.md

 If you are using a custom system, you will need to update `nerves_system_br` to a version that is >= `1.8.1`.

+#### config.exs updates

+Nerves has been improving support for "host" builds of firmware projects.
+This makes it possible to unit test platform-independent code on your build machine.
+To take advantage of this, it's important to separate out the target-dependent sections of the `config.exs`.
+Here's one way of doing this:

+1. Create a new file `config/target.exs`

+2. Move configs for applications that are only available on the target to the `target.exs` file.

+3. Update `config.exs` to import `target.exs` if the target is not `host`.

+    ```elixir
+    if Mix.target() != :host do
+      import_config "target.exs"
+    end
+    ```